African-American history: Antebellum period

 In 1807, at the urging of President Thomas Jefferson, Congress abolished the importation of enslaved workers.
-While American Black people celebrated this as a victory in the fight against slavery, the ban increased the internal trade in enslaved people.
+While American Black people celebrated this as a victory in the fight against slavery, the ban increased the internal trade of enslaved people.
 Changing agricultural practices in the Upper South from tobacco to mixed farming decreased labor requirements, and enslaved people were sold to traders for the developing Deep South.
 In addition, the Fugitive Slave Act of 1793 allowed any Black person to be claimed as a runaway unless a White person testified on their behalf.
 A number of free Black people, especially indentured children, were kidnapped and sold into slavery with little or no hope of rescue.
+The War of 1812 saw 5000-6000 people escape slavery via British ships attacking the United States, with a proportion fighting alongside British forces, which was to prove the largest successful emancipation until 1865.
 By 1819 there were exactly 11 free and 11 slave states, which increased sectionalism.
 Fears of an imbalance in Congress led to the 1820 Missouri Compromise that required states to be admitted to the union in pairs, one slave and one free.

+In 1831, a rebellion occurred under the leadership of Nat Turner, that lasted four days.
+During the rebellion, which had been the most deadly in the United States, 55 white people were killed, while 120 black people, most unaffiliated with the rebellion, were killed in a retaliation by soldiers aided by local residents angry at the killings.
+This led to a fear larger scale rebellions would occur.

-In 1850, after winning the Mexican-American War, a problem gripped the nation: what to do about the territories won from Mexico.
+In 1850, after winning the Mexican–American War, a problem gripped the nation: what to do about the territories won from Mexico.
 Henry Clay, the man behind the compromise of 1820, once more rose to the challenge, to craft the compromise of 1850.
 In this compromise the territories of New Mexico, Arizona, Utah, and Nevada would be organized but the issue of slavery would be decided later.
 Washington D.C. would abolish the slave trade but not slavery itself.
 California would be admitted as a free state but the South would receive a new fugitive slave act which required Northerners to return enslaved people who escaped to the North to their owners.
 The compromise of 1850 would maintain a shaky peace until the election of Lincoln in 1860.